w3f/Grants-Program/applications/CryptoCheckout.md

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
+**How did you hear about the Grants Program?** via ChatGPT

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:
+Additional info:

-- Work you have already done.
+- We already build private mail servers & contact our clients, we don't get them first time, but let us understand our client needs, resulting updating functionalities, the UI (accessibility of the product), the pricing,...
-- If there are any other teams who have already contributed (financially) to the project.
+- There are no ther teams contibute financially to this project.
-- Previous grants you may have applied for.
+- We've applied for pre seed funding ($200k) to the Ethereum foundation (rejected).